edgeryders/websites-from-discourse/README.md

 ## 4. Software architecture

+Major software technologies and components used, incl. documentation pointers:

+* **Ruby ≥2.5.3** Because Middleman is written in Ruby, we also use Ruby.
+Note that this is about pure Ruby code, without the Ruby on Rails framework.
+It fits nicely because Discourse itself is written in Ruby as well.

+* **Gem** The Ruby package management system.

+* **YARD** ([manual](https://www.rubydoc.info/gems/yard/file/docs/GettingStarted.md)) The most advanced Ruby code documentation system.
+A good Ruby IDE will pick up on these hints to provide better code completion etc..
+Used together with Markdown inside YARD comments, which is [one of the options](https://www.rubydoc.info/gems/yard/file/docs/GettingStarted.md#Which_Markup_Format_).

+* **Middleman** ([manual](https://middlemanapp.com/basics/install/)) A static website framework written in Ruby.

+* **ERB Templates** ([manual](https://ruby-doc.org/stdlib-2.6.4/libdoc/erb/rdoc/ERB.html)) The templating language used in `.erb` files.
+The manual points to the latest available version, but you may have to adopt the `stdlib` version number according to your Ruby version.

+* **Markdown.** Like in Discourse, all content uses Markdown as the markup language.
+It is converted to HTML during the Middleman build process.
+The Markdown processing library in this application uses the [Kramdown](https://kramdown.gettalong.org/rdoc/Kramdown/Document.html) superset markup language, but better stay away from using the additional features.

+* **JSON** ([online editor](http://jsoneditoronline.org/)) A widely used data interchange format, incl. the default format returned for Discourse API calls.
+We also use as source code embedded into a Discourse post or right into a Middleman content source file to encode sub-structured content.

+* **Bootstrap 4.3.1** ([manual](https://getbootstrap.com/docs/4.3/)) A mature HTML+CSS template framework developed by Twitter.

+* **NPM** ([manual](https://docs.npmjs.com/cli/install)) Currently required because we obtain Bootstrap and its dependencies in this form.
+But we plan to remove this in the future, as one package management system (`gem`) must be enough.

 This website uses the static website framework [Middleman](https://middlemanapp.com/).
 However, unlike any "normal" Middleman based website, the website is automatically rebuilt in regular intervals (like, hourly) by a Middleman installation on the server.
 This allows to integrate dynamic content via API calls (if it does not need updates too often).

 For example, the `ngi-forward` branch integrates the following dynamic elements: